Emergency Safe Aid – Forgotten Women

 Safeguarding

 Forgotten Women has a strict ethical code of conduct which has zero tolerance to sexual exploitation of the weak and vulnerable.
-We are here to serve those in need and in the same breath protect those who we serve.
-To honour our safe aid policy we only allow women on the front line to deliver aid (women to women contact).
+We are dedicated to providing aid and protection to those in need, and to honour our safe aid policy, we exclusively deploy women on the front lines to deliver aid, ensuring women-to-women contact.

 Sex for aid and sexual exploitation should not and will not be tolerated.
 Part of our safe aid delivery is to provide loving arms of comfort and emotional support these beautiful women long for.
 Sunny Bahia, Forgotten Women